exbuilder/containers/README.md

 # exbuilder's docker images

-exbuilder takes a slow appraoch to building docker images.
-New images are only built when someone wants or needs one.
-If you want us to build a new container, you can request one by creating an issue or making a pull request.
+This repository holds exbuilder's docker images. exbuilder takes a slow appraoch to building docker images for now: new images are only built when someone wants or needs one.
+If you want us to build a new container (e.g. with a particular R or Python version), you can request one by creating an issue or making a pull request.

 ## exbuilder/nginx